Explicit12/utube/README.md

 ## Features

-- Data is stored loacly
+- Data is stored locally
-- No youtube api used
+- No YouTube API used
 - No ads
 - Three language support: English, Ukrainian, Russian